DynamoDS/RefineryPrimer/02-deeper-dive/02-05_other-techniques.md

-# Are There Examples of Other Techniques That Could be Used to Solve This Problem?
+# Are There Examples of Other Techniques That Could Be Used to Solve This Problem?

 <img src="../assets/deeper/othertechniques.png" style="width:200px;"/>